Are Eggs Gluten Free?

 Eggs are an incredibly nutrient dense food.
 They are a good source of protein and fat as well as B vitamins and choline… but are eggs gluten free?

-Since chickens eat grains, some people wonder whether eggs are gluten free.
-However, there is no research that suggests that any glutens or grains are found in eggs.
+Since chickens consume grains, some people wonder: are eggs are gluten free?
+There is no research that suggests that any glutens or grains are found in eggs.
 It’s important to note that the gastrointestinal tracts of chickens are designed to digest grains as food.
 Their bodies are equipped to process grains (alongside bugs and other forage) appropriately.
-Bottom line – eggs are gluten free.
+For those asking are eggs gluten free, the bottom line is that eggs are gluten free.

 However, because of modern farming practices, not all eggs are healthy.
 Add to this the fact that many egg products and substitutes have clouded the issue.
 That being said, there are some considerations for eating eggs as part of a healthy gluten free diet that I want to address.
 We’ll discuss those below.